 Ted Maulucci

-Ted Maulucci is the President at SmartOne Solutions, a company committed to enhancing the living experience for communities through technology.
-Ted was previously Chief Information Officer for the Tridel Group of Companies and was named "Private Sector CIO of the Year" in 2016.
+Ted Maulucci is the president of SmartOne Solutions, a company committed to enhancing the living experience for communities through technology.
+Ted was previously Chief Information Officer for the Tridel Group of Companies and was named Private Sector CIO of the Year by IT World Canada.

-Ted is passionate about contributing and advancing innovation across Canada through partnerships and collaboration.
-He has been recognized with several international and local awards for IT leadership, IT application development for the real estate industry, smart buildings, and innovation.
-Some notable awards are the “Top Ten Best in Class CIO’s in North America” by Computerworld, CIPA Gold Award of Excellence for application development in the real estate industry, Queen Elizabeth II Diamond Jubilee Medal for promoting Canadian innovation, and the Mid-Career Award from the University of Toronto for industry and social contribution in an engineering career.
+Ted is passionate about contributing and advancing innovation through partnerships and collaboration.
+Organizations have recognized him with several awards for IT leadership, application development, smart buildings, and innovation.
+Some notable awards include the Top Ten Best in Class CIOs in North America by Computerworld, the CIPA Gold Award of Excellence for application development in the real estate industry, a Queen Elizabeth II Diamond Jubilee Medal for promoting Canadian innovation, and the Mid-Career Award from the University of Toronto for industry and social contribution in an engineering career.

 Frances Newbigin

-Helen S. Polatajko
+Helen Polatajko

-Helen is a highly sought-after Board Director at a number of organizations in the public and private sectors.
-Previously, Helen served as Vice President, Information and Technology at Canada Mortgage and Housing Corporation and she was Senior Vice President, Chief Information Officer at CIBC Mellon.
-Prior to joining CIBC Mellon, she was CIO at a former Mellon subsidiary in Houston,Texas.
+Helen is a highly sought-after Director serving on the boards of several organizations in the public and private sectors.
+Previously, Helen was Vice President of information and Technology at Canada Mortgage and Housing Corporation, Senior Vice President, Chief Information Officer at CIBC Mellon, and CIO at a former Mellon subsidiary in Houston, Texas.

 Helen received her education from The University of Pittsburgh, Pennsylvania, and graduated from The Stonier Graduate School of Banking at the University of Delaware.